haiku/website/content/about/faq.md

 ## Hardware
 ### What are the minimum hardware requirements to run Haiku?
-The x86 32-bit release of Haiku will run on a Pentium or better CPU with 256MiB of RAM, 800MiB of storage space and a VESA compliant video card.
+The x86 32-bit release of Haiku will run on a Pentium or better CPU with 192MiB of RAM (as long as virtual memory is activated), 1GiB of storage space and a VESA compliant video card.

 However, for a satisfactory user experience, we recommend **at least** a Pentium4 with 512MiB of RAM and 2GiB of storage space.
-For compiling Haiku within itself, 2GiB of memory is recommended.
+For compiling Haiku within itself, 2GiB of RAM is recommended.

 ### Why doesn't Haiku let me use my monitor's resolution?
 Most likely, Haiku is using the VESA driver.
 As with any other VESA driver, it has limitations.
 The problem is that the VESA driver cannot configure an arbitrary resolution.
 Even if it recognizes the needed one from the monitor info.